Adaptive Combat Rifle: Availability and recall

 The ACR was stated to be available in the second quarter of 2010 for military, government, and commercial customers.
 It was available in greater quantity (tens of thousands) in the commercial marketplace in 2010.
 According to an official press release from Bushmaster, the rifle had a suggested retail price between $2,685–$3,061.00, twice as much as early price quotes of "around $1500".
 The revelation caused public outcry and dismay of the rifle from a large portion of the firearms community and potential civilian end-users.
 Semi-automatic versions are available to the commercial market from Bushmaster, and selective fire versions are available for military and law enforcement under the Remington name.
 As of April 2010, civilian market rifles were available for sale.

 On October 15, 2010, Bushmaster issued a recall of all ACR rifles, instructing users to "Please immediately discontinue the use of your ACR rifle" along with instructions to contact customer support for an RMA.
 Bushmaster stated that the recall was issued due to "a possible firearms performance issue that may develop with a small number of ACR rifles" and goes on to state that "Bushmaster discovered a design flaw which could result in multiple rounds firing continuously when the trigger is pulled".
 Bushmaster has stated that it will cover all of the costs associated with repairs to recalled rifles.

+Difficulties

+In 2020, Freedom Group declared bankruptcy, forcing it to close both Bushmaster and Remington.
+The closures also ended plans to market the ACRs by both companies.

+Emergence

+In 2021, Bushmaster announced that they are open in Carson City and are working on reintroducing the ACR.

+Operational Use

+The Bushmaster ACR was known to be used in 2012 by Polish soldiers under the Służba Wywiadu Wojskowego (Military Intelligence Service).

+Marketing

+In October 2023, it was reported that Remington signed a previously undisclosed deal with Activision to have the Remington ACR promoted in Call of Duty: Modern Warfare 2 in 2009.
+According to the Wall Street Journal, no money was exchanged as part of the agreement.